Warner Bros Discovery board rejects rival bid from Paramount

 "After each bid, we informed PSKY of the material deficiencies and offered potential solutions," the Warner Bros board wrote.
 "Despite this feedback, PSKY has never submitted a proposal that is superior to the Netflix merger agreement."

-Paramount said it has already applied for regulatory approval in the United States, and has alerted European regulators, shortening the path to regulatory approval.
+Paramount said it has already applied for regulatory approval in the U.S., and has alerted European regulators, shortening the path to regulatory approval.

-Warner Bros Discovery's board wrote that it considered the regulatory risks in evaluating the Netflix and Paramount offers, and believes that either transaction would obtain the necessary U.S. and foreign regulatory approvals.
+Warner Bros' board wrote it considered the regulatory risks in evaluating the Netflix and Paramount offers, and believes that either transaction would obtain the necessary U.S. and foreign regulatory approvals.

 Netflix also offered a $5.8 billion break-up fee that was higher than Paramount's $5 billion break-up fee.